dcooney/instant-images/README.txt

 1. Dashboard - Browse, search and upload images to your WordPress media library
 2. Search - Find and upload images for any subject in a matter of seconds!
+2. Image Metadata - Easily edit image filename, alt text and caption prior to uploading to your media library.
 3. Post/Page Edit - Unsplash images in a lightbox on your post edit/new/post pages.

 == Changelog ==

+= 3.2.1 - September 25, 2018 =
+* NEW - Added Instant Images to media upload tabs.
+You can now upload a photo and insert it into a page or page immediately.
+Please note, this is currently not working with the Gutenberg editor.
+* UPDATE - Better cURL error handling (hopefully).

 = 3.2 - July 31, 2018
 ** NEW - Added functionality to edit image details (filename, alt text and caption) prior to uploading - edit image detail by clicking the options icon in the top right corner of each image 👍.